22nd June 2021

 Taxed or tax-free

-Taxable benefits are the ones provided for your own use and therefore not wholly, exclusively and necessarily for business use.
-They are taxed in order to prevent companies from providing them in place of regular remuneration; they are to be considered cash equivalent contributions to your income.
+Taxable benefits are provided for your own use and therefore not wholly, exclusively and necessarily for business use.
+They are taxed to prevent companies from providing them in place of regular remuneration; they are to be considered cash equivalent contributions to your income.